William Contreras Player Props: Brewers vs. Athletics

 William Contreras At The Plate

-- Contreras is batting .240 with nine doubles, seven home runs and 24 walks.
+- Contreras has nine doubles, eight home runs and 24 walks while hitting .244.

+- In 62.7% of his 51 games this season, Contreras has picked up at least one hit.
+He's also had 10 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.